 Older routers can have a serious impact on internet speed, especially if they only support outdated wireless standards such as 802.11 B, A and G.

-Even if your ISP router is up to date, we've found many third-party routers can seriously outperform them – check our third-party router reviews to compare models.
+Even if your ISP router is up to date, we've found that many third-party routers can seriously outperform them – check our third-party router reviews to compare models.

 Consider the following features when upgrading your router to help ensure it won't hold you back: